 Room types in Baymont are non-smoking.
 And you can book any room from those with a double bed, king bed, and king bed suite to those with a king bed suite and a sofa set, free WiFi, hot breakfast, and refrigerator.

 Mid-range Hotel and Accommodation: Ramkota Hotel- Starts at $88

-Located at 920 West Sioux Ave, Ramkota is a 3-star property with everything you need to relax and recharge after a long day of sightseeing.
+At 920 West Sioux Ave, Ramkota is a 3-star property with everything you need to relax and recharge after a long day of sightseeing.
 Plus, with its central location in Pierre, it’s easy to get to all the hotspots in this charming town.

-It has non-smoking room types including,
+It has non-smoking room types, including the following:

 - One king bed